Marillion: Anoraknophobia and Marbles (2000–2006)

 The band decided that they would try a radical experiment by asking their fans if they would help fund the recording of the next album by pre-ordering it before recording even started.
-The result was 12,674 pre-orders which raised enough money to record and release Anoraknophobia in the beginning of May 2001.
+The result was 12,674 pre-orders, which raised enough money to record and release Anoraknophobia in the beginning of May 2001.
 As a 'thank-you' gesture to the fans who pre-ordered it, their names were credited in the sleeve notes and the pre-order "Special Edition" came in a deluxe 48-page hard-bound case with an extra enhanced CD.
 The band was able to strike a deal with EMI to also help distribute the album.
 This allowed Marillion to retain all the rights to their music while enjoying commercial distribution.
 The band went on tour which started in May 2001.
 A second leg of the tour (with a setlist largely decided by a poll of the fans) reached places that had never been played before, such as in the Azores at Ponta Delgada 22 September 2001.
 A US Tour was still not a possibility.
-A 4-part BBC documentary 'The Future Just Happened' aired in the UK on BBC2 in the Summer 2001.
+A four-part BBC documentary 'The Future Just Happened' aired in the UK on BBC2 in the Summer 2001.
 Featured in Episode 3 was Marillion's revolutionary internet pre-order campaign for Anoraknophobia.
+The band released its fourth live album, entitled Anorak in the UK, in 2002.

-In April 2002 marked a new era of Marillion fandom.
+April 2002 marked a new era of Marillion fandom.
 The band decided to book out a holiday camp and invite their fanbase to enjoy three entire days of Marillion with three concerts, signing sessions, and more.
 The hallmark of the weekend was the first night which hosts the entire rendition of an album of Marillion's choice.
 The Marillion weekends began at Pontin's Holiday Park, Brean Sands in the West Country, to which fans would fly in from all over the world.
 In March 2003 they continued and held the Marillion weekend at Butlin's Minehead.

 The success of Anoraknophobia allowed the band to start recording their next album, but they decided to leverage their fanbase once again to help raise money towards marketing and promotion of a new album.
 The band put up the album for pre-order in mid-production.
-This time fans responded by pre-ordering 18,000 copies.Marbles was released in the end of April 2004 with a 2-CD version that was only available at Marillion's website.
+This time fans responded by pre-ordering 18,000 copies.

+Marbles was released at the end of April 2004 with a 2-CD version that was only available at Marillion's website.
 The pre-order version (known as the Deluxe Campaign Edition) of Marbles was packaged as a 128-page hard-bound book, packed in a rigid slip case.
 Those who purchased the Deluxe Campaign Edition by the end of 31 December 2003 were directly helping the Campaign Fund, and as a "Thank You" their name was printed in the album credits (like with the previous album, Anoraknophobia).